parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-omp/output-1/repo/README.md

 6. [Citing XSBench](#Citing-XSBench)
 7. [Development Team](#Development-Team)

-XSBench has been adapted for the OpenMP offload execution model to utilize offload devices such as GPUs.
-The specific device targeted will depend on compiler and linker flags.
+XSBench has been adapted for OpenMP offloading to target various architectures supporting OpenMP 5.0.

 ## Compilation

-To compile XSBench with default settings, navigate to your selected source directory and use the following command:
+To compile XSBench with default settings, navigate to your selected source directory and use the following command (assuming a compiler supporting OpenMP 5.0 offloading):